24536urdj/UNIT_4/README.md

 ![Screen Shot 2023-05-09 at 16 01 44](https://user-images.githubusercontent.com/112072887/237019586-e0c3efa1-16b8-49bf-8954-fde620ba5da5.png)

-### fig_:  this link shows a flowchart for the code that classifes the files chosen by the user in form of subject categories.
 ## Test Plan
 | Description                 | Type             | Inputs                                                                                                                                              | Outputs                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |-----------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|